 - i.
 The examination in each module for which a student is registered, takes place during the normal examination period after the conclusion of lectures (i.e. October/November or May/June). - ii.
-A student registered for the honours degree must complete his or her studies within two years (full-time), or within three years (part-time) after first registration for the degree: Provided that the Dean, on recommendation of the relevant head of department, may approve a stipulated limited extension of this period. - iii.
+G18(1) applies with the understanding that under exceptional circumstances an extension of a maximum of three years may be approved: provided that the Dean, on reccommendation of the relevant head of department, may approve a stipulated limited extension of this period. - iii.
 A student must obtain at least 50% in an examination for each module where no semester or year mark is required.
 A module may only be repeated once. - iv.
-In modules where semester or year marks are awarded, a minimum examination mark of 40% and a final mark of 50% is required. - v.
+In modules where semester or year marks are awarded, a minimum examination mark of 40% and a final mark of 50% is required.

+v.
 No supplementary or special examinations are granted at postgraduate level.